volatiletech/sqlboiler/README.md

 To disable this feature use `--no-auto-timestamps`.

 Note: You can set the timezone for this feature by calling `boil.SetLocation()`

+#### Skipping Automatic Timestamps

+If for a given query you do not want timestamp columns to be updated then you can use `boil.SkipTimestamps` on the context you pass in to the query to prevent them from being updated.

 #### Overriding Automatic Timestamps